WalletScrutiny/WalletScrutinyCom/_hardware/pixel3a.samourai.md

 An unconventional approach to "refit" **used** Google Pixel 3A's into hardware wallets culminated in this effort.

-Graphene OS is a mobile OS with emphasis on security and privacy.
+The seller on Telegram states that their Pixel Wallets use the GrapheneOS, a mobile operating system emphasizing security and privacy.

 The actual wallets include:
 - {% include walletLink.html wallet='android/com.samourai.wallet' verdict='true' %}
-- Monerujo - a Monero client
+- {% include walletLink.html wallet='android/com.m2049r.xmrwallet' verdict='true' %} - a Monero wallet

 ## Product Description

+These quotes were taken from the [Pixel Hardware Wallet Telegram](https://t.me/PixelWallet).

 > All Software has been verified with cryptographic signatures and Shasums from the OS to the Apps installed.
 >